 Best Time to Visit

 Namibia is a stunning destination for much of the year, and can be explored at any time of year.
 However, the extreme heat that hits the country around mid November should not be taken lightly.
-This heat remains until the rains break, and the country remains ‘questionable’ for travellers until mid March.
+This heat remains until the rains break, and the country remains ‘questionable’ for travelers until mid March.
 April to June is a secret time of year to visit, when rates are low, heat is comfortable and the country looks absolutely stunning.

 What you really need to know

 What always surprises us about trips to Namibia, is how very few people actually visit Skeleton Coast National Park!
 Everyone talks about it, and the vast majority of operators include it in their itineraries.
-However, the majority of travellers explore only up as far as the famous Cape Cross seal colony, which can be a half day’s excursion from Swakopmund.
+However, the majority of travelers explore only up as far as the famous Cape Cross seal colony, which can be a half day’s excursion from Swakopmund.
 The stunning dune fields begin just 250 km north of Swakopmund… and it is here that the park really comes to life.

 If you are going to drive yourself, then push up as far as you can go, but be careful, this is a serious area where a breakdown or loss of direction can cause you a much bigger problem than you may expect.
 You simply must have self-drive experience to explore up here.